Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Proofs of Main Results

 \end{proof}

-\subsubsection{Discuss of Assumption \ref{assum:Lipschitz}}
+\subsubsection{Discuss of Assumption \ref{assum:oracle_exist}}

-For the test-conditional coverage setting in Example~\ref{exam:test_conditional}, Assumption~\ref{assum:Lipschitz} is required to hold with $w(X)=X$.
-We take $Z=X$ and consider the pretrained sublevel prediction sets in~\eqref{eq:pretrain_level_set}, then $T(h(X),Y)=s(X,Y)-h(X)$.
+For the test-conditional coverage setting in Example~\ref{exam:test_conditional}, we take $Z=X$ and consider the pretrained sublevel prediction sets in \eqref{eq:pretrain_level_set}, then $T(h(X),Y)=s(X,Y)-h(X)$.
 In this case, if the distribution of $s(X,Y)\mid X$ is a Lipschitz function, then for any $h_1,h_2\in\gH$,